-- Describe the strengths in your organization, project leadership, and past project experience that demonstrate your organization's capacity to undertake this project.
-Who are your key project team members?
+Describe the strengths in your organization, project leadership, and past project experience that demonstrate your organization's capacity to undertake this project.
+Who are your lead project coordinator(s) and key project team members?
 What skills and experience do they bring to this project and who will they report to?
-Indicate whether they are committed or proposed. - If applicable, explain what provision you are making to provide an orientation for the artist(s) to inform them of facility policies and HIPAA rules.
+Indicate whether project leaders/team members are committed or proposed.